mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
 The pattern files work with _precomposed_ characters.
-So an `Å` (LATIN CAPITAL LETTER A WITH RING ABOVE) must not be composed of `A` (LATIN CAPITAL LETTER A) and `̊` (COMBINING RING ABOVE) to be recognizable by hyphenation-engine.
+So an `Å` (LATIN CAPITAL LETTER A WITH RING ABOVE) must not be composed of `A` (LATIN CAPITAL LETTER A) and `̊` (COMBINING RING ABOVE) to be recognizable by the hyphenation-engine.
 If the text contains _composed_ characters they must be normalized to _precomposed_ characters.
 If `normalize` is activated and the user agent supports `String.prototype.normalize()` this can happen automatically.
-Since this comes with a performance penalty it is deactivated by default and it's recommended to use _precomposed_ characters in HTML.
+Since this comes with a performance penalty, it is deactivated by default and it's recommended to use _precomposed_ characters in HTML.

 ### processShadows
 ````